TamerDotWork/vesper/README.md

 <br>

 > [!TIP]
-> **New!** Vesper transforms raw messy datasets into governed, analysis-ready data using only natural language instructions.
+> Vesper transforms raw messy datasets into governed, analysis-ready data using only simple steps.

 ---